Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 #### 2. Attempts to reduce overfitting in the model

 To reduce over fitting, I performed two measures:
-* collect lots of training data, and collect training data specifically on the locations that the car ran off the track on.
+* I collected plenty of training data, and collected training data specifically on the locations that the car ran off the track on.
 * I modified the nvidia architecture to include dropout layers after each convolutional layer or dense layer.

 Both measures were effective.
 Collecting data specifically on problem spots was very helpful.
 The reason this step can be considered reducing overfitting is that the model had been trained without enough of the data on problem spots, so it was being trained in such a way that it did not account enough for this data to give accurate steering values.